mcgarryteresa39-stack/individual-project-teresa/README.md

 ## **The PIP Dataset and Associated Resources Explained** ##

 ## **1. The PIP Dataset** ##
 The PIP dataset provides consistent time-series data allowing tracking of decades of poverty dynamics across countries and time (1967 - present).
+For the UK the data spans 1969 - 2017.

 The dataset provides harmonized poverty and inequality measures.
 Using it ensures that UK trends can be benchmarked against:
 - International income standards: $2.15/day, poverty lines